 The deadlift involves the largest muscles in your body – back, hamstrings and glutes.
-Consequently, you are lifting a lot of weight which puts tons of stress on the elbows since your arms connect you to the barbell.
-Due to the large weight and improper technique people often experience biceps tears when performing deadlifts.
+Consequently, you are lifting a lot of weight, which puts stress on the elbows since your arms connect you to the barbell.
+The combination of heavy weight and an improper technique could result in a bicep tear.

 The main reasons for that are:

-Your arms are supposed to be just hooks.
-You are NOT lifting the weight with your arms.
+Your arms are meant to act as hooks when you deadlift.
+You are not lifting the weight with them.
 The deadlift is not dependent on arm strength.
-There are plenty of good deadlifters with small arms and yet triple body weight deadlifts.
-Make sure your arms are straight when you deadlift in order to avoid biceps tears.
+There are good deadlifters with small arms and yet triple bodyweight deadlifts.
+Make sure that your arms are straight when you deadlift to avoid biceps tears.

-This method is used by many powerlifters to this very day.
-However, quite often the biceps of the arm pointing away from you (supinated grip) is torn because of the increased tendon/muscle stretch and the uneven grip.
+Many powerlifters rely on this grip.
+Yet it is not that safe.
+Quite often the bicep of the arm pointing away from you (supinated grip) is torn because of the increased tendon/muscle stretch and the uneven position.

 How to prevent biceps tears?

-In order to avoid tears use straps or a hook grip for your working sets.
-To add some forearm work make sure that you do your warm-up sets with regular overhand grip.
-As you grow stronger your warm-up weights will increase and with that your grip strength as well.
+To avoid tears use straps or a hook grip for your work sets.
+To add some forearm work, do your warm-up sets with regular overhand grip.
+As you grow stronger, your warm-up weights will increase, and so will the strength of your grip.

-The usage of straps or hook grip reduces the possibility of biceps tears because the stretch of the biceps is reduced and the grip is even.
-The hands are also more relaxed which takes tension off the arm flexors.
+The usage of straps or hook grip reduces the possibility of biceps tears because the stretch of the biceps is minimized.

-There are many professional powerlifters such as Bob Peoples and Brad Gillingham who have used the hook grip to fix some technical problems associated with the mixed grip as well as to prevent biceps tears.
+There are many powerlifters such as Bob Peoples and Brad Gillingham who have used the hook grip to fix some of the technical problems associated with the mixed grip as well as to prevent biceps tears.

 The hook grip is allowed in powerlifting competitions.
-The usage of straps however is not prohibited.
+The usage of straps, however, is prohibited.